Advance Registration: June 26 to July 17, 2023

 You can take your time and modify your course selections at any point during the four-week period.

-If you are unable to access Penn InTouch, send your requests by mail or fax.
+If you are unable to access Path@Penn, send your requests by mail or fax.

 Input your requests in descending order of priority, so that your top priority is your first request.